ppy/osu-wiki/README.md

 ## Getting Started

+### Helpful Links

-The [osu! wiki Contribution Guide](https://osu.ppy.sh/help/wiki/osu!_wiki_Contribution_Guide) for help with using GitHub, specifically tailored for the osu! wiki project.
+- The [osu! wiki Contribution Guide](https://osu.ppy.sh/help/wiki/osu!_wiki_Contribution_Guide) for help with using GitHub, specifically tailored for the osu! wiki project.

-The [Article Styling Criteria](https://osu.ppy.sh/help/wiki/Article_Styling_Criteria), which *must* be adhered to for all new and rewritten pages going forward.
+- The [Article Styling Criteria](https://osu.ppy.sh/help/wiki/Article_Styling_Criteria), which *must* be adhered to for all new and rewritten pages going forward.

 ## Licence